stuartsierra/component/README.md

 The easiest way to create a system is with the `system-map` function, which takes a series of key/value pairs just like the `hash-map` or `array-map` constructors.
-Keys in the system map are the usually keywords.
+Keys in the system map are keywords.
 Values in the system map are *instances* of components, usually records or maps.

 ```clojure
 (defn example-system [config-options]